Healing Emotional Trauma

-But I was in control what happens after and whether I end up and I’m going to be a little bit crass or whether I end up in a few years time either did or somebody else being able to toilet me or what my bum for me?
+But I was in control of what happened after and whether I end up and I’m going to be a little bit crass or whether I end up in a few years’ time either or somebody else being able to toilet me or what my bum for me?
 And I didn’t want to be that person and I especially didn’t want to be the person who caused me to be in that situation.
-I would never forgive myself if I put myself in hospital and I was the reason why it happened if God chose it well then so be it.
+I would never forgive myself if I put myself in the hospital and I was the reason why it happened if God chose it well then so be it.

 This wasn’t God’s doing it was my doing so thank you so much for saying what you say cuz I can relate to it.
 And part of why I do my podcast is the same reason you do it so that hopefully one day, one of my family members goes, I wonder what Bill talks about on that podcast?